nick963/clockapp/README.md

 ---
 ## Clock App Usage

+- Moving: To move the clock, click on it and drag.
+- Resize: To resize the clock, <shift> click on the clock and drag.

 Right click on clock to explore the Clock App's functionality:
 - *Built-in clock faces*: Before the first separator in the popup menu you can load pre-built clock faces.